Orientation

 Flock Card

-Your Flock Card is the official identification card for students, staff, and faculty.
+Your Flock Card is the official identification card for students, staff, and faculty at the University of Oregon.
 Use it to check out books at the library and access events, and also as a debit card in the Duck Bucks program.

 Learn More & Request